JuliaStats/MixedModels.jl/doc/index.rst

 These extractors are defined for ``m`` of type :type:`LMMGeneral`.

-.. function:: cholfact(m,RX=true) -> Cholesky{Float64} or CholmodFactor{Float64}
+.. function:: cholfact(m) -> UpperTriangular{Float64,Array{Float64,2}}

-   The Cholesky factor, ``RX``, of the downdated X'X or the sparse Cholesky factor, ``L``, of the random-effects model matrix in the U scale.
-These are returned as references and should not be modified.
+   The Cholesky factor, ``RX``, of the downdated X'X.

 .. function:: coef(m) -> Vector{Float64}

    A synonym for :func:`fixef`

-.. function:: coeftable(m) -> DataFrame
+.. function:: coeftable(m) -> StatsBase.CoefTable

-   A dataframe with the current fixed-effects parameter vector, the standard errors and their ratio.
+   A CoefTable with the current fixed-effects parameter vector, the standard errors and their ratio.

 .. function:: cor(m) -> Vector{Matrix{Float64}}